JayAlmonte/CS2-Update-Discord-Bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License